-“Tech neck is actually an overuse or repetitive stress injury,” Dr. Chang adds.
-“Rolling our heads and shoulders forward places a great deal of strain on the spine and can pull it out of alignment, even leading to pinched nerves and disc herniations.
-It’s not necessarily a minor problem.”
+"Tech neck is an overuse or repetitive stress injury," Dr. Chang adds.
+"Rolling our heads and shoulders forward places great strain on the spine and can pull it out of alignment, even leading to pinched nerves and disc herniation.
+It's not necessarily a minor problem."

 How do you know if you're dealing with tech neck?
 In addition to soreness in the neck and shoulder areas, Dr. Chang says symptoms also include: